 Flooding: Cedar Falls, Iowa: The Cedar River has crested above flood stage at least 94 times since 1929, and the City of Cedar Falls, Iowa, has been inundated many times.
 Read this case study to learn about the variety of mitigation and recovery strategies employed by the city to make the community more resilient.

 Hayman Fire: Hayman, Colorado: The Hayman Fire was the largest and most devastating wildfire in Colorado's recorded history.
 Read this study to learn about the challenges, impacts, and planning efforts associated with this natural disaster.

 Symposium on Planning for Post-Disaster Recovery

-In 2011, APA hosted a scoping symposium to explore a number of essential issues in guiding the Planning for Post-Disaster Recovery: Next Generation project as it moves forward.
+In 2011, APA hosted a scoping symposium to explore a number of essential issues to help guide the Planning for Post-Disaster Recovery: Next Generation project.

 What are the needs that drove this new project idea forward?
 APA laid out nine clear and specific reasons for the project in a needs assessment it shared with federal officials in FEMA and other agencies.